delphidabbler/codesnip/README.md

 ### Contributions

+#### CodeSnip 4

-To contribute to the project please fork the repository on GitHub.
+To contribute to CodeSnip 4 development please fork the repository on GitHub.
 Create a feature branch off the `develop` branch.
-Make your changes to the feature branch then submit a pull request via GitHub.
+Make your changes to your feature branch then submit a pull request via GitHub.

+> **Do not create branches off `master`, always branch from `develop`.**

+#### CodeSnip 5 Belvedere

+Proceed as for CodeSnip 4 except create your feature branch off the `belvedere` branch instead of `develop`.

+> **Do not submit changes to the earlier `pagoda` or `pavilion` branches because they will not be accepted.**

 ### Compiling